+Council Member Concept

+An individual Council Member has an idea to adopt, amend, or repeal a Sandy City policy, ordinance or other legislative rule.

+Council Office

+Staff

+Assistance

+The Council Member may request assistance from the Council Office staff with initial research, analysis, and drafting of a Legislative Proposal.

+WRITTEN LEGISLATIVE PROPOSAL

+• The Council Member puts the Legislative Proposal in writing.

+- The Council Member may: - 1) Request the Chair to schedule the Legislative Proposal for hearing on the Consent Calendar.
+Consent Calendar items are ceremonial, non-controversial, and generally do not have a significant fiscal impact. - 2) Request the Chair to schedule the Legislative Proposal as a regular Council item. - 3) Request the Chair to schedule the proposal for discussion in a work session.

+City Council (Committee of the Whole)

+- The Council will initially consider the Legislative Proposal as a - Committee of the Whole to determine whether the Legislative Proposal warrants further consideration and use of City resources. - By vote, the Legislative Proposal may be adopted, amended, or referred for further analysis.

+Administration or 3rd Party analysis

-The Council will initially consider the Legislative Proposal as a Committee of the Whole to determine whether the Legislative City Council • Proposal warrants further consideration and use of City resources.
-(Committee of the By vote, the Legislative Proposal may be adopted, amended, or • Whole) referred for further analysis.
-If the Council determines that the Legislative Proposal warrants ٠ further consideration, it may request additional analysis from the Administration.
-Administration The Council may also request analysis from a third party should a majority of the Council by vote determine that a conflict of or 3rd Party intention exists between the Council and Administration regarding analysis the Legislative Proposal. • The analysis may include but is not limited to a fiscal note, affected department evaluation, and/or legal review.
-The Council considers the Legislative Proposal in light of the Administrative or third party analysis.
-By vote, the Legislative Proposal may be adopted, amended, rejected, or referred for further analysis.
-City Council (If required, the Council schedules a public hearing, complies with • notification requirements, and directs final drafting of the ordinance or resolution.
-The Legislative Proposal may be adopted, amended, rejected, or referred for further analysis as determined by the Council during the formal hearing process) Legislative The Legislative Proposal fails.
-The Council has rejected the Proposal Legislative Proposal by vote.
-Fails
+- If the Council determines that the Legislative Proposal warrants further consideration, it may request additional analysis from the Administration. - The Council may also request analysis from a third party should a majority of the Council by vote determine that a conflict of intention exists between the Council and Administration regarding the Legislative Proposal. - The analysis may include but is not limited to a fiscal note, affected department evaluation, and/or legal review.

+• The Council considers the Legislative Proposal in light of the Administrative or third-party analysis.

+- By vote, the Legislative Proposal may be adopted, amended, rejected, or referred for further analysis. - (If required, the Council schedules a public hearing, complies with notification requirements, and directs final drafting of the ordinance or resolution.
+The Legislative Proposal may be adopted, amended, rejected, or referred for further analysis as determined by the Council during the formal hearing process)

+City Council

+• The Legislative Proposal fails.
+The Council has rejected the Legislative Proposal by vote.

+Proposal Fails

-- The Legislative Proposal passes.
-The Council has approved the Legislative Proposal by vote. - Nothing in this policy shall be construed to prohibit a council member's right to bring previously considered proposals back before the City Council.
+The Legislative Proposal passes.
+The Council has approved the Legislative Proposal by vote.

+Nothing in this policy shall be construed to prohibit a council member's right to bring previously considered proposals back before the City Council.